dakshim2609/my-first-repo/README.md

 - Exploring Web development
 - Interested in building real-world projects and participating in hackathons

-  Looking forward to new opportunities!!
+  Looking forward to learning, building projects, and contributing to innovative ideas!!